shlomihod/shlomihod.github.io/README.md

     <small><a href="https://www.admonymous.co/shlomi">(Anonymous) feedback welcome.</a></small>
 </div>

-**I'm looking for an intern position as Responsible AI researcher/data scientist (e.g., fairness, interpretability, privacy) for summer 2022.**
+**I'm looking for an intern position as Responsible AI researcher/data scientist (e.g., fairness, interpretability, privacy) for summer 2022.
+Please reach out!**

 I'm a second-year CS Ph.D. student at Boston University, being supervised by [Prof. Ran Canetti](http://www.bu.edu/cs/profiles/ran-canetti/).

 I'm interested in **Responsible AI**, particularly:
 1. Societal impact of algorithms and machine learning systems
 2. Interpretable machine learning
-3. Differentially private synthetic data in goverments
+3. Differentially private synthetic data for government data

 I'm also an Associated Researcher at the [Alexander von Humboldt Institute for Internet and Society (HIIG)](https://www.hiig.de/en/) in Berlin.
 In summer 2019, I did a research internship at the [Center for Human-Compatible AI](https://humancompatible.ai/) at UC Berkeley, working on neural network interpretability.